thirumurthis/Learnings/ModelContextProtocol-mcp/SimpleAppWithMCP.md

 }
 ```

-- Below code is the how to register the service with tools functionality to the ToolCallBackProvider.
-So client can easily list the tools.
+- Below code shows how to register the item service with tools functionality to the ToolCallBackProvider.
+The MCP Client would be able to list the tools in the client side.

 ```java
 package com.mcp.demo.server.config;